Living Façades: Shades of Green in Polish Architecture

 standardowy [760 px]

-House of Wastes in Mierzeszyn near Pruszcz Gdański, project by: Barbara Wojtkowska-Guichert, photo: Ekocentrycy Holistic Architecture&Design, press materials
+House of Wastes in Mierzeszyn near Pruszcz Gdański, designed by Barbara Wojtkowska-Guichert, photo: Ekocentrycy Holistic Architecture&Design promotional materials

 This may be one of the most unusual houses in all of Poland.
-It was designed by Barbara Wojtkowska, an architect who, during an apprenticeship at the studio of the American architect Michael Reynolds, discovered that waste can be used just like other materials, like concrete, brick or stone.
+It was designed by Barbara Wojtkowska, an architect who, during an apprenticeship at the studio of the American architect Michael Reynolds, discovered that waste can be used just like other materials, such as concrete, brick or stone.

 As the head of Ekocentrycy Studio, which designs and builds eco-friendly facilities made of natural materials, Wojtkowska is an expert in implementing the principles of sustainable development in architecture.
 Interestingly, this innovative technology can be applied in constructing both detached houses and public utility facilities.

 The house in Mierzeszyn is a so-called ‘earthship’ – a fully self-sufficient and autonomous object which does not have any negative influence on the environment.
-It is essentially, a hut made of waste.
-Even though you won’t find any electric wires or sewerage, the house is fully functional and can be inhabitable all year round.
-There is an outbuilding next to it, with a wind turbine that produces energy.
-Energy and heat are obtained from renewable sources, water comes from wells and rainwater.
+It is essentially a hut made of waste.
+Even though you won’t find any electric wires or sewerage, the house is fully functional and can be inhabited year-round.
+There is an outbuilding next to it with a wind turbine that produces energy.
+The energy and heat are obtained from renewable sources; the water comes from wells and rainwater.
 During the coldest days of the year, the house can be heated with a fireplace.

 While building the house, Wojtkowska had to struggle with Polish law that does not embrace her innovative techniques.
 The wall made of tyres posed a problem, but this is precisely what the whole idea of earthships is about.
 Houses should be built using waste: old tyres, bottles, tins and recycled materials.

-Wojtkowska has a lot experience with many similar projects and she is currently working on new ideas: houses made of agricultural waste, straw and hemp.
+Wojtkowska has a great deal of experience with many similar projects, and she is currently working on new ideas: houses made of agricultural waste, straw and hemp.
 In an interview, she underlined that ‘natural, healthy and unprocessed building materials are the future of architectural engineering world-wide’.